kedacore/keda-docs/content/docs/2.7/scalers/gcp-storage.md

 - `maxBucketItemsToScan` - When to stop counting how many objects are in the bucket.
 (Default: `1000`, Optional) As counting the number of objects involves iterating over their metadata it is advised to set this number to the value of `targetObjectCount` * `maxReplicaCount`.

-You can also optionally assign a name to the metric using the `metricName` value.
-If not specified, the `metricName` will be generated automatically based on the trigger index and `bucketName`.
-For example: **s0-gcp-storage-bucketName**.
-The value will be prefixed with `s{triggerIndex}-gcp-storage-`.
+The metric name will be generated automatically based on the trigger index and `bucketName`, for example: **s0-gcp-storage-bucketName**.

 You can provide in the metadata either `credentialsFromEnv` or `credentialsFromEnvFile`.
 - `credentialsFromEnv` - Set to the name of the environment variable that holds the credential information.